ESF:DXV_PUEC Public economics - Course Information

-- At the end of the course students understand deeper a wide range of approaches to key Pubic Economics concepts (mainly efficiency).
-That should help them to formulate the topics and objectives of their doctoral theses better.
+- At the end of the course students understand deeper a wide scale of approaches to key Public Economics concepts and questions.
+The students must fully and in depth understand public economics issues connected with the topic and objectives of their doctoral theses.

-- 2. Efficiency of the Public Administration.
-Public x private mix.
+- 2. Efficiency in the Public Sector.
+Public private mix.

 - 3. Redistribution systems theory - prospective development of the Game theory.

-- 4. Optimum - concept, approaches.
+- 4. Second best - concept, approaches.
 Setting goals and preferences.
 Public Interest.